Model-independent calibration of Gamma-Ray Bursts with neural networks: Introduction

 The redshift overlap between GRBs and other late time measurements means that the calibration of GRBs can be verified by comparing the distance luminosity obtained with these relationships.
 Another way to utilize this overlap is to adopt the independent expansion profile such as the Hubble profile, as the calibrated profile and then reconstruct the calibration relation parameters using this calibrated Hubble profile.
 However, the exact redshift points are naturally distinct from the calibrated points, and so the Hubble diagram and its associated uncertainties must be interpolated.
 Moreover, this profile needs to be mapped to its $D_L(z)$ to complete the calibration profile.
 There is a variety of ways in which these redshift points can be interpolated including the use of a fiducial model.
 However, to remove to the fullest extent possible the role of systematics, we use model-independent approaches whereby the role of physical models is transferred to statistical inference and learning processes.
+We would like to clarify that our model-independent approach is independent of a cosmological model, but not of a statistical model.
+Indeed, the use of a neural network trained on the Pantheon+ dataset, the $\chi^2$ loss function, and the Gaussian likelihood used in the MCMC analysis all have the same embedded assumptions, particularly regarding the statistical properties of the data, such as Gaussianity of the errors.
+This is a starting point of the work, because we are aware of the non-Gaussianity of the Pantheon+ data as shown in \cite{Dainotti2024JHEAp..41...30D} that the residual of the observed distance moduli and the theoretical one are not Gaussian in the Pantheon+ data.
 Work has already been done using Gaussian processes (GP) \cite{2012JCAP...06..036S,Shafieloo:2012ht,Seikel:2013fda, Yennapureddy:2017vvb, Gomez-Valent:2018hwc, Li:2019nux, Liao:2019qoc, Keeley:2020aym, Renzi:2020fnx,OColgain:2021pyh} whereby points in the calibration data set are assumed to be Gaussian distributions and are used to train non-physical hyperparameters in a covariance, or kernel, relation which can then be employed to estimate distinct points in the redshift interval.
 This approach was employed in \cite{Favale:2024lgp} where the systematics of the calibration relation were investigated in a model-independent way.
 In this way, constraints on the 2D and 3D calibration relation parameter sets can be obtained using a Markov chain Monte Carlo (MCMC).
 The results of this work are interesting in that the constraints obtained are relatively narrow, namely $\Delta_{\sigma_v}=0.03/0.21=14\%$.
 In addition, there is a difference of 1.5 in relation to the z-score for the $\sigma_v$.